Skip to main content

 To enroll in the Farmer Advocate Program:

-2. Check out the listing of advocacy opportunities at the upcoming events, meetings, and public forums (see side bar)
+3. Check out the listing of advocacy opportunities at the upcoming events, meetings, and public forums (see side bar).

-5. We will provide preparatory information in advance of the meeting as well as periodic training on how to advocate and effectively meet with agencies , your legislators, and other decision makers.
+5. We will provide preparatory information in advance of the meeting as well as periodic trainings on how to advocate and effectively meet with agencies, your legislators, and other decision makers.